“Do the children play outdoors?”

 “What are your emergency procedures?”

 At Metropolitan Nursery School, the safety and well-being of children and staff is our number one priority.
 All DC schools are required to have a place they can go to in the event of emergency evacuation.
-Our site is the church parsonage, located a block from the school.
+Our site is Horace Mann Elementary School, located across the street from the school.
 The church basement is a very safe place as well and is stocked with all necessary items for an evacuation site, including water, snacks, and first aid kits.

 The school has established written emergency procedures that staff will follow in a variety of emergency situations.
 Teachers have been trained in these procedures, and they keep a copy in their classrooms.
 Parents may review the emergency procedures at any time.